John Franklin III: Chicago Bears

-After going undrafted in the 2018 NFL Draft, Franklin attended the Chicago Bears rookie mini camp on a tryout basis as a defensive back.
+After going undrafted in the 2018 NFL draft, Franklin attended the Chicago Bears rookie mini camp on a tryout basis as a defensive back.
 On May 14, 2018, Franklin was signed by the Bears as an undrafted free agent.
-On September 1, 2018, he was waived by the Bears.
+On September 1, he was waived by the Bears.
 He was re-signed to the practice squad on September 27, but was released later that day.
 Two months later, on November 24, he returned to Chicago's practice squad.
 He signed a reserve/future contract with the Bears on January 8, 2019.
-He was waived on August 31, 2019.
+He was waived on August 31.

-In October 2019, Franklin was drafted by the Dallas Renegades in the 2020 XFL Draft, but did not sign with the league.
+In October 2019, Franklin was selected by the Dallas Renegades in the 2020 XFL draft, but did not sign with the league.

 Tampa Bay Buccaneers

 On November 13, 2019, Franklin was signed to the Tampa Bay Buccaneers practice squad.
-He was promoted to the active roster on December 24, 2019, where he was listed as a wide receiver.
+He was promoted to the active roster on December 24, where he was listed as a wide receiver.

 Franklin was placed on injured reserve on August 23, 2020, after suffering a leg injury during training camp.
-On February 7, 2021 he won the Super Bowl with the Tampa Bay Buccaneers, even though he did not play a single snap for the entire season.
-He was waived on August 17, 2021.
+On February 7, 2021, he won a Super Bowl with the Buccaneers, even though he did not play a single snap for the entire season.
+He was waived on August 17.

-On December 2, 2021, while still a free agent, he was suspended three games by the NFL for "misrepresenting [his] COVID-19 vaccination status".
+On December 2, while still a free agent, he was suspended three games by the NFL for "misrepresenting [his] COVID-19 vaccination status".

 Tampa Bay Bandits

-Franklin was drafted by the Tampa Bay Bandits in the 17th round of the 2022 USFL Draft.
+Franklin was drafted by the Tampa Bay Bandits in the 17th round of the 2022 USFL draft.
 He was transferred to the team's practice squad on April 16, 2022, and back to the active roster two days later.

 Memphis Showboats

 Franklin and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+He was placed on the team's injured reserve list on April 27, 2023.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.

+Edmonton Elks

+On February 21, 2024, Franklin signed with the Edmonton Elks of the Canadian Football League (CFL).
+Coincidentally, Frankin became teammates with quarterback Malik Henry, who appeared in the third and fourth seasons of Last Chance U. He was released on June 3.

+Personal life

+Franklin is married to his wife Frankie Taylor, with whom he has a son.